U.S. completes withdrawal from World Health Organization, hampering global response to outbreaks

 "There's an estimated over 750,000 excess deaths that will occur this year because of these changes, most of those in children," Walson told CBS News.

-"The United States is was a major contributor," he said, and without its participation, WHO has had to "downsize considerably."
+Without U.S. participation and funding, he said, WHO has had to "downsize considerably."

 "There's less resources for data monitoring for potential threats such as pandemics, emerging disease threats.
 There's less resources for helping to support supply chains.
 All of those direct impacts of the financial consequences of our withdrawal are real, and there are many other impacts as well, that we will see as countries no longer have access to support their health systems," he said.